scmscomb/scmscomb.github.io/index.md

 ## Current schedule

 ### September 24th, 2020, 10:00 (UTC+8): [Tao Jiang](http://www.users.miamioh.edu/jiangt/) (Miami University)
+_**Some degenerate hypergraph Turan problems**_
 [zoom](https://zoom.com.cn/j/67503269186) password 061801

+Given an r-uniform hypergraph H, the Turan number ex(n,H) is the maximum number of edges in an r-uniform hypergraph that does not contain H as a subgraph.
+When ex(n,H)=o(n^r), we will say that the problem is degenerate, mirroring the graph case.

+In this talk, we will discuss some degenerate hypergraph Turan problems, particularly problems in which ex(n,H) is in the \Theta(n^{r-1}) range.

 ### No seminar on October 1st & 8th, 2020 (Holiday break)